GenesysCloudBlueprints/digital-messaging-translator-blueprint/blueprint/index.md

 image: images/banner.png
 category: 6
 summary: |
   This Genesys Cloud Developer Blueprint provides instructions for building a messaging translation assistant, which uses the AWS Translate service to allow customers and agents to chat in their preferred languages.
 The messaging translation assistant automatically translates everything in the right side of the Interactions panel in real-time, including canned responses.
-This solution supports both web chat and web messaging interactions.
+This solution supports web messaging interactions.
 You can deploy all the components used in this solution with the Terraform Genesys Cloud CX as Code provider.
 ---
 :::{"alert":"primary","title":"About Genesys Cloud Blueprints","autoCollapse":false}
 Genesys Cloud blueprints were built to help you jump-start building an application or integrating with a third-party partner.